nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/search.md

 title: Search
 review:
     comment: ''
-    date: '2017-01-04'
+    date: '2018-10-15'
     status: ok
 toc: true
 tree_item_index: 200
 description: Web UI user documentation about Search
 labels:
-    - content-review-lts2017

 ---
 {{! excerpt}}
-The Nuxeo Platform provides different way to search your documents.
-A Search tab in the side menu and a quick search at the top of the page.
+The Nuxeo Platform provides different ways to search your documents: a Search tab in the side menu and a quick search at the top of the page.
 {{! /excerpt}}

 ## Quick Search